|

 The day after this conversation, the pharmacist appeared with a soldier, who was carrying a large sack full of medicines.
 I was frightened when I saw the soldier in German uniform, but they reassured me and I got the pharmaceuticals, which helped me a great deal in life.
 Two weeks later, the Germans left Shumsk and the Russians came and entered the town.

 People from Shumsk began to assemble.
-The son of David Shrayer, the wonderful tailor, who is now in the United States, arrived.
+The son of the wonderful tailor David Szrajer returned to Shumsk after the Russians entered the town.
+The son now lives in the United States.
 Yitzchak Szczogil, ill and very frail, had been a watchmaker, and thanks to the gold he had, had been taken care of by a non-Jew.
 We tried to save him, but his heart was not strong enough and he died.
 We buried him and I remember that we were missing one person for a minyan to say Kaddish.

 Yaakov and Malka, and Beni Michael, the blacksmith, also returned.
 They are now in the United States.
 The other children, Shimon and Pesi, were either killed or remained in the Soviet Union.